Code-Institute-Submissions/bucketlist/README.md

 * I can look at other peoples bucketlist Intentions
 * I can Register myself

-As a registratated & logged in user:
+As a registrated & logged in user:
 * I can Add my own bucketlist Intentention
 * I can Edit my Intention
 * I can Cancel my Intention